1970s Chrome Black Table Lamp

-Materials: Chromed metal parts, black plastic or polyester, Bakelite socket.
-Metal, paper and fabric lampshade.
-Purple/eggplant/grape metallic coloured with a chromed metal ring.
+Materials: Chromed metal (iron) parts.
+Black acrylic “globe” or some other plastic.
+Bakelite socket.
+Paper and fabric tubular lampshade.
+Purple/eggplant/grape metallic coloured with a chrome metal ribbon.

 Height: 23 cm / 9.05”